 1. The Workhorse: Microfiber Fleece Blankets

 Pros: They are extremely durable, withstand hundreds of washes without significant degradation.
-They are stain-resistant, resist pilling better than alternatives, are budget-friendly, and dry quickly in standard dryers.
+They are stain-resistant, resist pilling better than alternatives, are budget-friendly, and dry quickly in standard dryers—making them ideal for pairing with premium sheets and linens in high-turnover accommodations, just like choosing durable rental furniture requires similar consideration for guest comfort and longevity.

 Cons: It can create static electricity in dry environments.
-Quality varies between brands, so test before buying in bulk.
+Quality varies between brands, so test before buying in bulk or consult our complete bedding guide for rentals.

 Best For: Layering on beds, keeping folded in closets as extra guest blankets, or using as the primary blanket in moderate climates.
-Their versatility makes them an excellent foundational purchase for any rental property.
+Their versatility makes them an excellent foundational purchase for any rental property, and they pair well with comforters for additional warmth when needed.

 2. The Timeless Classic: 100% Cotton Quilts or Coverlets